-A qualitative study was designed to collect data from 16 patient organisations from 13 Member States.
-A structured questionnaire developed in collaboration with medical experts and patient representatives was used for phone interviews and included both closed and open-ended questions focused on the following areas:
+A qualitative study was designed to collect data from 19 patient organisations from 17 EU Member States.1 This new version includes four additional countries in the analysis compared to the first edition (2018).2 A structured questionnaire developed in collaboration with medical experts and patient representatives was used for phone interviews and included both closed and open-ended questions focused on the following areas:

-- Information about the disease; - Diagnosis and access to specialised care; - · Access to pharmacological and non-pharmacological treatment; - · Access to palliative care and end-of-life care.
+- Information about the disease; - · Diagnosis and access to specialised care; - Access to pharmacological and non-pharmacological treatment; - Access to palliative care and end-of-life care.

 EU-IPFF member organisations and partners were invited to take part in phone interviews pending written consent.
-Each EU-IPFF member organisation had the possibility to identify the most suitable representative for the 60-90 minute interview.2

-The results of the interview fed into a scorecard illustrating country performances according to specific indicators.
-The results have been analysed using a points-based system: each answer has been assigned a colour code based on the level of progress and implementation.
+Each atient organisation had the opportunity to identify the most suitable representative for the 60 to 90 minute interview.3 The interview results fed into a country scorecard illustrating the country's performance against specific indicators.
+The results were analysed using a point-based system: each answer was assigned a colour code based on the level of progress and implementation [see below].
 A detailed matrix was developed to support the codification process.